 Did you know?

-Yogurt that stays in a pure-clay pot for 1-2 days (seasoned yogurt) becomes thicker and can even be used for icing on cakes?
+Yogurt that stays in a pure-clay pot for 1-2 days (seasoned yogurt) becomes thick enough to make healthy icing for cakes.

-Yogurt makes a fantastic replacement for butter and other fatty ingredients when baking cakes!
+Yogurt makes a fantastic replacement for butter and other fats when baking!